Skip to main content

 How Outsourcing Your Returns Can Boost Custom Loyalty

-At least 30% of eCommerce purchases are returned, compared to only 8.89% of brick and mortar store returns.
-The only way to really get to know a brand, especially when it comes to their attitude towards their customers, is by evaluating your experience when you try and return an item.
+At least 30% of eCommerce purchases are returned, compared to only 8.89% of brick-and-mortar store returns.
+The only way to really get to know a brand, especially when it comes to their attitude towards their customers, is by evaluating your experience when you try to return an item.
 Most brands do not prioritize this part of the selling process and are quick to forgo excellent customer service when it comes to giving a refund for a returned item.
 This, however, is bad business thinking.
-You already have a returned item, you don’t want to add bad feedback and a damaged reputation to the list.
+You already have a returned item.
+You don’t want to add bad feedback and a damaged reputation to the list.

 Liberal Returns Policies